-Did you think that a will and a trust were the same thing?
+Did you think that wills and trusts were the same thing?
 It’s a common misconception, although it’s important to understand how the two differ so that you choose the most suitable option when deciding how your estate is to be distributed after your death.
 Here’s a summary of the main differences between the two, with further detail given below in an infographic produced by I Will Solicitors.

 - Probate requirement: A will needs probate for the transfer of property to a living beneficiary; a trust’s terms are considered adequate, so probate is not necessitated.